 - A clothes horse to dry your clothes on

-It’s always advisable to have basic medical supplies in the home, stored in a safe location and away from any children.
+It’s always advisable to have basic medical supplies in the home, stored in a safe location and away from children.
+For instance, having a first aid kit is crucial in any home, and it should include a range of medical supplies that can be used to treat minor injuries such as cuts, scrapes, and bruises.

 - Nail scissors/clippers